manuelvargastapia/solunova_test/README.md

 ### Run

+1. Install [Git LFS](https://git-lfs.github.com/).
+This project keeps track of [frontend/public/videos/trailer.mp4](frontend/public/videos/trailer.mp4) with Git LFS, so you'll need to install it to be able to include the trailer video when cloning the repo.
+Alternatively, you could simply download the file from Github and make the replacement manually.
-1. Clone the repo: `git clone git@github.com:manuelvargastapia/solunova_test.git`.*
+2. Clone the repo: `git clone git@github.com:manuelvargastapia/solunova_test.git`.
-2. Build the images and run all the containers jointly: `sudo docker-compose up`.**
+3. Build the images and run all the containers jointly: `sudo docker-compose up`.*
-3. Visit http://localhost:5000 to see the app.
+4. Visit http://localhost:5000 to see the app.
-4. When finish, tear down the containers: `sudo docker-compose down`.
+5. When finish, tear down the containers: `sudo docker-compose down`.

 Use the following settings to connect to the database: